Homegateway/SmartDeviceTemplate/SDT/schema2.0/docs/SDT Build System.md

 	$ cd SDT/schema
 	$ ant validate

-The last lines of the many screens full of output you receive should look something like this:
+The output after a successful validation should look like this:

 >[schemavalidate] 2 file(s) have been successfully validated.
 >BUILD SUCCESSFUL
 >Total time: 1 second

-Otherwise you most likely receive a stacktrace.
+Otherwise you most likely receive a stacktrace or some other error messages.
 Search the output for the line *BUILD FAILED*.
 Above this line you will find some helpful hints for the filename and line number on which the error occured (here: file *mseeb.xml* on line 66) and a reason:

 >[schemavalidate] /Users/someone/Sources/git/RWD050/SDT/schema/test/mseeb.xml:66:18: cvc-elt.1: Cannot find the declaration of element 'Domain'.
 >BUILD FAILED